AsmodeusBrooding/DemonMUSH-AlterAeon/README.md

 # DemonMUSH
-DemonMUSH client for Alter Aeon
+Official repository for the DemonMUSH client for Alter Aeon